 - Lower exposure to microbes – kids are spending less time playing outdoors in the dirt and more time using anti-bacterial products

 It’s important to remember that gut health is always a work in process.
 There are so many factors that can affect the gut, and it can be overwhelming as a parent.
 But you can start with small changes, and work on repairing the gut over time.

 Gut health is just one of the aspects to consider when it comes to chronic health issues in kids.
 Often, it’s difficult to know where to start with allergies, eczema, asthma, autism and ADHD.
-To find out which area of health is a priority for your child, take the free Natural Super Kids quiz to find here.

 Nothing in this blog post constitutes or substitutes for professional or medical advice.
 Whilst Jessica Donovan (the Naturopath behind Natural Super Kids) is a registered health practitioner, she is not your health practitioner.
 Any health advice given by Jessica Donovan (or by any other person representing Natural Super Kids) is based on that person’s opinion and their general professional experience, but not your specific case.
 As such, you should always seek the advice of your own health professionals before acting on something that is recommended by Natural Super Kids.
 For our full disclaimer, please visit: https://naturalsuperkids.com/nsk-disclaimer/